ballerburg9005/android-tvbox-2-linux-pc-and-server/fastest-way-to-run-any-distro.md

 Now you can boot the image and should see the graphical installer.

-But before you do that its smart to enable sshd first and set root password to 1234.
-You can simply do that by chrooting into the image on your PC:
+But before you do that its smart to enable sshd first and set root password.
+You can do it by simply chrooting into the image on your PC:

 ```
 # install qemu-arm-static first